Tatuu03/wakeup-product-listing/README.md

 > The frontend will run on `http://localhost:3000` by default.

----

 ## ✅ Features

 - Display a list of restaurants and their available products
-- Infinite scroll implementation for product listing
+- Infinite scroll for both restaurants and products
-- Allow waiters to create an order with multiple products
+- Waiters can create an order with multiple selected products
 - Fully typed using TypeScript
-- Clean and intuitive interface
+- Clean, responsive, and intuitive interface

----
+- Deployed to cloud (Render + Vercel)

 ## 🧪 Tests

 ### Backend

-We wrote tests using **Jest** and **Supertest** to validate:
+Tests written using **Jest** and **Supertest**:

-- `GET /api/restaurants` returns a paginated list of restaurants
+- `GET /api/restaurants` returns paginated results
-- `POST /api/orders` accepts valid payloads and rejects invalid ones
+- `POST /api/orders` handles valid and invalid submissions

 To run backend tests: